 Huntington's disease (HD) is an inherited genetic disorder that causes the progressive breakdown of nerve cells in the brain and deteriorates a person's physical and mental abilities.

-Overview and SymptomsA preliminary diagnosis of Huntington's disease is based primarily on a general physical exam, a review of your family's medical history, and neurological and psychiatric examinations.
-Your doctor may also recommend a genetic test to confirm the defective gene.
+A preliminary diagnosis of Huntington's disease is based primarily on a general physical exam, a review of your family's medical history, and neurological and psychiatric examinations.
+Your doctor may also recommend brain-imaging tests for assessing the structure or function of the brain, or a genetic test to confirm a defective gene.